davidakachaos/myautisticself/_posts/2019-09-11-being-overstrung-and-hyposensitivity.md

 lang: en
 tags: overprikkeling autisme ondergevoeligheid
 category: persoonlijk
+description: Hyposensitivity has concequences for the feelings off being overstrung and how those come about.
+Here I'm trying to describe my expierences with these things.
 ---
 ![Storming]({{site.baseurl}}/assets/img/storming.jpeg){: class="ui floated right image rounded"}
 Apparently I was overwhelmed the last few days.
 I felt "off", not good in my skin and grumpy.
 Apparently that was the reason for some of my own behaviors and feelings that played out.
 It may be a bit strange to read, but I don't really notice getting overstrung very well.
 What is the reason for this?
 Being sensitive to many things, including my own feelings and emotions.